Diversity at the iSchool

 In addition to teaching and research, the iSchool has several positions and organizations specifically devoted to promoting and celebrating diversity and inclusion in the iSchool and connecting the iSchool to wider university, local, state, national, and international communities.

 Diversity and inclusion efforts in the iSchool are led by the Diversity Officer, who coordinates efforts related to diversity and inclusion in the iSchool and serves as the primary representative of the iSchool on campus-wide and broader community initiatives.
-The Diversity Officer is primarily responsible for monitoring and evaluating diversity efforts in the iSchool, well as serving as Assistant Director of the MLS Program for Information & Diverse Populations Specialization.
+The Diversity Officer is primarily responsible for monitoring and evaluating diversity efforts in the iSchool, well as serving as Assistant Director of the MLIS Program for Information & Diverse Populations Specialization.

 The Diversity Committee focuses on outreach, partnership, and community activities related to diversity and inclusion for the iSchool, including overseeing the administration of the James A. Partridge Award in conjunction with the Citizens for Maryland Libraries.
 The current members of the Diversity Committee are:

 - Ricky Punzalan